Skip to main content

 Use multiple evaluators for important outputs

-Check different aspects independently: correctness, format, grounding, tone, etc. This gives you more insight into where things go wrong.
+Check each aspect on its own: correctness, format, grounding, tone.
+This shows you exactly where things go wrong.

 Test your evaluators

-Make sure your evaluators work as expected on known examples before relying on them:
+Confirm your evaluators behave on known examples before you rely on them.

 @Test